The University of Washington

 - Computer Architecture

-- Computer Graphics, Vision, Animation, and Game Science
+- Computer Graphics, Vision, Animation, & Game Science

 - Computing for Development